 Induction sessions at the start of a student's time at college make the college ethos of respect clear to all.
 It is the responsibility of the whole college community to create and maintain this ethos, which is in line with British values.
 This message is reinforced through a variety of means - Induction, tutorial, curriculum, events and student support provision, regularly publicised to all students.
+The content of the curriculum will be tailored to the specific needs and vulnerabilities of individual students, including students who are victims of abuse, and students with SEND.
 The Student Guide gives all students advice about where to seek support.
+Each student will have a 'trusted adult' within college they can turn to (their tutor).
 We ensure that systems are in place for any student to be able to raise concerns with staff, knowing that they will be listened to, believed, and valued.

-We will ensure that appropriate IT filters and monitoring systems are in place, to safeguard children from harmful and inappropriate online material.
-We will provide information and awareness about the dangers of technology when used inappropriately through:
+We will ensure that appropriate IT filters and monitoring systems are in place, to safeguard students from harmful and inappropriate online material.
+The DSL will take lead responsibility for ensuring that staff training will include understanding roles and responsibilities in relation to filtering and monitoring.
+We will provide information and awareness to students about the dangers of technology when used inappropriately through:

 - Acceptable use agreements

 - Curriculum and tutorial activities involving raising awareness

-- Information on Firefly
+- Information on the intranet

-- Campaigns e.g. Safer Internet Usage
+• Campaigns e.g. Safer Internet Usage

 We will also provide education to help prevent students from becoming victims and perpetrators of abusive relationships, by encouraging them to rethink their views of violence, abuse and controlling behaviours, and understand what consent means within their relationships.
+This will form part of curriculum and tutorial content in respect of Relationship Education.